predrag-codetribe/vite-app/README.md

 #### `npm run build`

-Build the app.
+Build the app for production.

 #### `npm start`

-Build the app and server the build app.
+Build the app for production and start the server.

 #### `npm run test`